hallpaz/3dsystems20/docs/assignment2.md

 ##### Moving the câmera in the tutorial

 We decided to take the original code of the tutorial and move the camera towards the inside of the cow mesh.
-We could observe the exact same problem.
-We discarded issues related to the winding order and normal orientation of the faces.
+We could observe the exact same problem. *We discarded issues related to the winding order and normal orientation of the faces*.

 ![enter image description here](img/cow_interior.png)